-Woodruff has led the Lady Royals to an 84-7 (.923) overall record over his first three seasons at Scranton including a 41-4 (.911) mark against Landmark Conference opponents.
-During his tenure, the Lady Royals have won three straight Landmark Conference championships and advanced to the Sweet 16 of the NCAA Tournament all three years highlighted by an appearance in the Elite 8 in his first season with the program.
+Woodruff has led the Lady Royals to an 113-10 (.918) overall record over his first three seasons at Scranton including a 53-6 (.898) mark against Landmark Conference opponents.
+During his tenure, the Lady Royals have won four straight Landmark Conference championships and advanced to the Sweet 16 of the NCAA Tournament all four years of his tenure, highlighted by an appearance in the NCAA Division III Final Four in 2019.

 In the 2017-18 campaign, Woodruff guided the Lady Royals to their third consecutive Landmark Conference title as Scranton defeated Juniata in overtime, 59-58, in the conference championship game in the Long Center.
 The Lady Royals would go on to win NCAA Tournament games over Keuka (68-48) and Cabrini (55-46) to reach the Sweet 16.
 Following the season, Woodruff was honored by his peers as the Landmark Conference Coach of the Year while junior guard Bridgette Mann was honored as both a WBCA and D3hoops.com All-American after being named the Landmark Conference Player of the Year.
 Mann and sophomore guard Makenzie Mason also garnered D3hoops.com All-Region accolades.